 1 AC 344.

 Herfried Wöss and Adriana San Román in Herfried Wöss et al., Damages in International Arbitration under Complex Long-term Contracts, 5.61, footnotes omitted.

-Hersch Lauterpacht, The Development of International Law by the International Court (Cambridge University Press 1958) 315-16.
+Hersch Lauterpacht, The Development of International Law by the International Court (Cambridge University Press, 1958) 315 to 316.

-Herfried Wöss, ‘Systemic Aspects and the Need for Codification of International Tort Law Standards in Investment Arbitration’, in Comprehensive and Economic Trade Agreement between the European Union and Canada (CETA), Transnational Dispute Management, TDM 1 (2016); Hersch Lauterpacht, Private Law Sources and Analogies of International Law (Longmans, Green & Co.
-Ltd. 1927), 6; R.Y.
-Jennings, ‘State Contracts in International Law’ (1961), 37 British Yearbook of International Law 157-159.
+Herfried Wöss, ‘Systemic Aspects and the Need for Codification of International Tort Law Standards in Investment Arbitration’, in Comprehensive and Economic Trade Agreement between the European Union and Canada (CETA), Transnational Dispute Management, TDM 1 (2016); Hersch Lauterpacht, Private Law Sources and Analogies of International Law (Longmans, Green & Co Ltd, 1927), 6; R Y Jennings, ‘State Contracts in International Law’ (1961), 37 British Yearbook of International Law, 157 to 159.

-Factory at Chorzów, PCIJ Series A No. 17, 51; Pablo T. Spiller and Santiago Dellepiane, in Herfried Wöss et al., Damages in International Arbitration under Complex Long-term Contracts, 6.71–6.79.
+id., at 17, 51; Pablo T Spiller and Santiago Dellepiane, in Herfried Wöss et al., Damages in International Arbitration under Complex Long-term Contracts, 6.71 to 6.79.

 ‘The whole damages suffered by the one or the other Company as the result of dispossess, in so far as concerns the cessation of the working and the loss of profit which would have accrued, is determined by the value of the undertaking as such’, PCIJ Series A, No. 17, 49.